Few things can strike fear into a person more than the blast of a tornado siren. An average of 1,200 tornadoes strike in the United States each year.

 Safety plan at home

 You should have a family safety plan at home with detailed information about where to go in case of a tornado emergency.
-A basement or safe room are the best places to seek shelter (make other plans if you don’t have basements such as your bathroom).
+A basement or safe room is the best place to seek shelter (make other plans if you don’t have basements such as your bathroom).

 Stay away from windows and try to hide under a strong piece of furniture, like a desk.
 Get helmets for every family member to wear, as flying debris can be deadly.